Probe versions

 • the reference design used for comparison

-• the set of detected issues for that run
+• the set of detected findings for that run

-All issues, markers, and annotation cards you see in the Probe Inspector belong to the currently selected probe version.
+All findings, markers, and annotation cards you see in the Probe Inspector belong to the currently selected probe version.

 Creating new versions